strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

 * Only ‘active clients’ are reported.
-A Client is defined as ‘active’ and in scope for inclusion in this report if they had one or more Service Contacts recorded in the period.
+A Client is defined as ‘active’ and in scope for inclusion in this report if they are aged between 12-24 and had one or more Service Contacts recorded in the period.
+The episode must have a 'Principal Focus of Treatment Plan' flagged as 'Child and youth-specific mental health services'
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Population is calculated from Estimated Regional Population figures for people aged 12-24.
+* Population is calculated from Estimated Regional Population figures for people aged 12-24
-* KPI is measured in clients per 10,000 population.
+* KPI is measured in clients per 100,000 population
+* Age is calculated at start of episode

 .. _category-app-2: